 But how do you know which social channel is best for video?
 How are video marketers harnessing the built-in functionality of each platform to optimize for performance?
 These are critical questions that all companies should be asking.
 Let's dive into the world of social media video statistics to find out.

 For Facebook video, it pays to do it live.
 Only 12% of marketers are taking advantage of Facebook Live, the platform's built-in live stream function.
 Since so few people are taking advantage of this function, going live can be a great way to stand out from your competition and cut through the clutter.
-As a bonus, your fans will get a Facebook notification when you go live, increasing awareness from your video.
+As a bonus, your fans will get a Facebook notification when you go live, increasing awareness of your video.
 In addition, live streams on Facebook out-perform pre-recorded Facebook video posts, making them more unique and effective altogether.

 Video Marketing Effectiveness Statistics

-It’s important to go beyond the trends and analytical data of the video market and truly grasp its effectiveness.
-Does video marketing actually work?
+It's important to go beyond the trends and analytical data of the video market and truly grasp its effectiveness.
+Do video marketing trends actually work?
 Will it be a good investment for your business?
 Will you generate a positive return on investment?
-After all, it isn’t just about making an amazing video.
+After all, it isn't just about making an amazing video.
 Your content should drive engagement and sales for your business.

 Let's take a look at some of how marketers realize the true value of video marketing.
 Depending on what key performance indicators (KPIs) you're tracking, the video will likely make a meaningful impact on your business's bottom line.

-91% of marketers are satisfied with the ROI of their video marketing efforts on social media.
+88% of marketers are satisfied with the ROI of their video marketing efforts on social media.

 Marketers are shifting their social strategy to account for more video content.
 The investment is paying off, and their fans are engaging with the content.
 With 9 out of 10 marketers impressed by their social media video performance, this should be a strong indicator that social video is a safe investment.